 A compulsively readable novel in the vein of The Bonfire of the Vanities

 —by way of The Nest

 —about what Washington, DC’s high society members do away from the Capitol building and behind the closed doors of their suburban mansions.

 They are the families considered worthy of a listing in the exclusive Green Book—a discriminative diary created by the niece of Edith Roosevelt’s social secretary.
 Their aristocratic bloodlines are woven into the very fabric of Washington—generation after generation.
-Their old money and manner lurk through the cobblestone streets of Georgetown, Kalorama and Capitol Hill.
+Their old money and manner lurk through the cobblestone streets of Georgetown, Kalorama, and Capitol Hill.
 They only socialize within their inner circle, turning a blind eye to those who come and go on the political merry-go-round.
-These parents and their children live life free of consequences in a gilded existence of power and privilege.
+These parents and their children live lives free of consequences in gilded existences of power and privilege.

 But what they have failed to understand is that the world is changing.
 And when the family of one of their own is held hostage and brutally murdered, everything about their legacy is called into question.

 They’re called The Cave Dwellers.Topics & Questions for Discussion

 1. Discuss Besty’s continued obsession with affluent families and life of luxury.
 Do you think she’s satisfied when she’s admitted to “The Washington Country Club” or will she always be a social climber?
 Why or why not?